apache/incubator-kie-kogito-operator/README.md

 It will take a few minutes for the operator to become visible under the _OperatorHub_ section of the OpenShift console _Catalog_.
 The Operator can be easily found by filtering by _Kogito_ name.

-Verify if the Operator status by running:
+Verify operator availability by running:

 ```bash
 $ oc describe operatorsource.operators.coreos.com/kogitocloud-operator -n openshift-marketplace